 In 2015 we decided to see what would happen when we invited local bands into our living room to record songs with unique instruments.

 For this month's Living Room Session, we put Baltimore Cabaret rockers, Gunwife Gone to the task of playing one of their songs with nothing but homemade and found instruments.

 Snakefeast is a jazz metal band with incomprehensible lyrics that inspires an intense atmosphere of doom.
-We asked them to put down their instruments, and perform their song "Blight" as if it were a script-reading on a radio show.
+For this edition of our Living Room Sessions, we asked them to put down their instruments and perform "Blight" as if it were a script-reading on a radio show with traditional foley.
 Genius ensued.
-Check out Snakefeast, and the studio version of "Blight at: https://snakefeast.bandcamp.com/

 Community Center is normally a pretty wild show.
 They perform energetic, soul-filled romp-jams with impressive instrumental chops We asked them to put down their instruments, and strip one of their favorite songs down to its bare bones.
 They did us one better: they wrote us an entirely new one.